 Request for Quotation.
-A written request used for Informal Procurement to solicit prices for specific, defined Commodities, or Services or Construction that may or may not require public advertisement.
+A written request used for Informal Procurement to solicit prices for specific, defined Commodities or Services.

 Response.
-An offer, Bid, Proposal or Quotation submitted to the County in FResponse to a Competitive Procurement or an Informal Procurement.
+An offer, Bid, Proposal or Quotation submitted to the County in response to a Competitive Procurement or an Informal Procurement.